 - Select the channel the user is in.

 - Select Ban again to confirm.

 Like the Kick, Ban will have the username beside it to avoid making a mistake.
 This time, only the channel owner or admin can lift the ban.
 If the person has a friend with admin rights, it might be a good time to remove those rights or chat with that person about allowing them back.

 Discord is generally a great place to be and, aside from the usual banter, is a positive place for like-minded people to hang out.
 If your channel does suffer from toxicity or a generally annoying user, you have the tools to manage it.
 Don’t be afraid to use those tools for the good of your channel!

 If you’re looking for justice, you’d be wary to know that it’s not necessarily guaranteed.
 As stated above, the messages and content would have to violate Discord’s community guidelines.

-Another issue occurs when someone deletes the message before you have a chance to report it.
+Another issue occurs when someone deletes the message before you can report it.
 Recovering deleted messages in Discord isn’t possible unless you have a bot installed or you’ve captured a screenshot of the content.
-If you are diligent (and quick enough) to capture the message you can send the screenshot to the Support Team.
+If you are diligent (and quick enough) to capture the message, you can send the screenshot to the Support Team.

 If it is determined that your report is justified, Discord will ban the users’ account and their IP addresses.
-Don’t be surprised if the same user pops again though, bypassing the IP ban is possible (and fairly easy).
-Someone who is banned from Discord may simply create a new account and rejoin your servers, hopefully, they will behave when they get back on though.
+Don’t be surprised if the same user reappears; bypassing the IP ban is possible (and fairly easy).
+Someone banned from Discord may simply create a new account and rejoin your servers.
+Hopefully, they will behave when they get back on, though.